Google ties more work tools into Gmail, aiming to get ahead of Microsoft

 By Paresh Dave

-OAKLAND, Calif., July 15 (Reuters) - Alphabet Inc's GOOGL.O Google on Wednesday said its corporate Gmail customers will now be able to edit documents and other files without leaving the email service, as it aims to lure clients from rivals by making its tools more integrated.
+OAKLAND, Calif., July 15 (Reuters) - Alphabet Inc's GOOGL.O Google said on Wednesday its corporate Gmail customers would now be able to edit documents and other files without leaving the email service, as it aims to lure clients from rivals by making its tools more integrated.

-The announcement was made at Google's cloud unit's annual customer and partner conference, which has been turned into a virtual gathering over several weeks due to the novel coronavirus pandemic.
+The announcement was made at Google's cloud unit's annual customer and partner conference, which has been turned into a virtual gathering over several weeks because of the novel coronavirus pandemic.

 Google contends it has found an edge with potential customers by promoting Gmail as a single hub for workers to access text chats, video calls and now documents.
 Microsoft has limited tie-ins between its email and chat tools, Outlook and Teams.